 State and Regional priority weeds were identified through the development of the Greater Sydney Regional Weed Management Plan FINALSeptember 2019 and outcomes for these weeds demonstrated compliance with the

 Priority weeds for Hunters Hill are available on the NSW Department of Primary Industries website (see link below).
-Descriptions, photographs and control methods of many of these weeds are available on this website or the Sydney Weeds Committee website (see link below).
+Descriptions, photographs and control methods of many of these weeds are available on this website or the Sydney Weeds Network website (see link below).

 In addition, Hunter’s Hill Council is a member of the Sydney Weeds Network (Sydney Weeds Central), which coordinates a regional approach to weed management.